By Adam Jusko, ProudMoney.com, email@example.com

 First Rule: Be Safe!

-You are inviting people in to your home that you don’t know.
+You are inviting people you don’t know into your home.
 It is not unheard of for people to see homes (and other things) for sale on Craigslist and decide to show up and pretend to be an interested buyer — then rob you.

 If you are a couple selling a home FSBO, you at least have a second person around.
 If you’re a lone seller, you’re more vulnerable.
 Some people choose to have an agent for this reason alone — they are nervous about dealing with buyers that could be dangerous.
 So, if you are determined to sell by owner, a few safety tips: